 That said, developing a food-related vocabulary is a fun (and practical) way to get to know a country.
 So, when you’re sitting at your first ravintola (restaurant) in Helsinki and looking at your ruokalista (menu), enjoy the experience!
 All the way from the alkupala (appetizer) to the pääruoka (main dish) and jälkiruoka (dessert), your stomach will thank you for traveling to Finland.

 Most restaurants translate their menus into other languages, and many waiters and waitresses speak English.
-A word to the wise — your bill will automatically include a service charge, so leaving a separate tippi (tip) is a thank-you for exceptional service, rather than a customary practice.
+A word to the wise: your bill will automatically include a service charge, so leaving a separate tippi (tip) is a thank-you for exceptional service, rather than an expected social custom.

 Header photo by Roosa Kulju